ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/creamfields-4-day-gold-camping-tickets-give-away.markdown

   \ 2018 by completing the form below before 23:59 on 29th June 2018."
 has-winner: false
 prize-description: "A pair of 4-Day Gold Camping tickets to Creamfields Festival!"
+prize-restrictions: "Winner is responsible for any transport costs to/from the event."
+special-conditions: "Any travel expenses are not included.\r\nMultiple entries are\
-special-conditions: "Multiple entries are allowed up to one every day."
+  \ allowed up to one every day.\r\nEntrants also agree Cream's T&C's: www.creamfields.com/terms/competition-terms"
 ---